Qarik-Group/concourse-tutorial/docs/miscellaneous/run-tests-before-deploy.md

 ## Free Cloud Foundry for Lesson

 To complete this lesson you will need access to a Cloud Foundry.
-I'd like to suggest you try [Pivotal Web Services](https://run.pivotal.io/) which is run by Pivotal, the company who funds the core Concourse CI dev team.
-They offer free trial credit which will be more than sufficient for this lesson.

-After signup, visit https://console.run.pivotal.io/, and after navigating to your "org", create a new "space" called `run-tests-before-deploy`.
+After signup, login to your account and  navigate to your "org", create a new "space" called `run-tests-before-deploy`.
 This lesson's pipeline will deploy a sample app into this space.

 The sample application being deployed by the pipeline is https://github.com/cloudfoundry-community/simple-go-web-app